aelitneg/dotenv-lint/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 dotenv-lint is a tool for identifying issues with `.env` files in nodejs projects.
-It uses [dotenv](https://www.npmjs.com/package/dotenv) to read a _master_ and one or more _test_ `.env` files and compares them against eachother against a set of rules.
+It uses [dotenv](https://www.npmjs.com/package/dotenv) to read a _master_ and one or more _test_ `.env` files and compares them against each other according to a set of rules.

 ## Installation